 Going the Way of Blockbuster: Debating the Future of Physical Test Centers

-By Stephanie Dille, MBA, Kellie Early, J.D., Jeff M. Marsh, Rachel Schoenig, J.D., and Bill West, MBA
+By Stephanie Dille, MBA, Kellie Early, J.D., Jeff M. Marsh, Rachel R. Watkins Schoenig, J.D., Bill West, MBA

 For over a decade, the testing industry has debated the viability of remote testing for medium-and-high stakes exams.
 Today, accelerated by the technological and societal changes arising from the COVID-19 pandemic, remote testing has been broadly adopted by medium and high stakes exams around the world.
 Such a rapid market shift parallels the growth of alternative movie-delivery services and the demise of the video rental giant, Blockbuster, and set the stage for an entirely different debate: whether physical test centers will eventually “go the way of Blockbuster.”